robertpagon/wifi_icon/README.md

 # wifi_icon
 Show icon in taskbar when Wi-Fi enabled.

-## Usualy
+## Before
+![I have wired connection.
+Is Wi-Fi enabled?](resources/Taskbar_wo_icon.png)

 I have wired connection.
 Is Wi-Fi enabled?

-![I have wired connection.
-Is Wi-Fi enabled?](resources/Taskbar_wo_icon.png)
+![Yes, Wi-Fi is enabled](resources/wifi_on.png)

 Yes, Wi-Fi is enabled
-![Yes, Wi-Fi is enabled](resources/wifi_on.png)

 ## Now
 Red-on-white icon shows that Wi-Fi is enabled